How to Do Bookkeeping for a Restaurant in 5 Simple Steps

 Step 1: Record Sales Through Your POS Daily

 One of the most fundamental pieces of bookkeeping is tracking your daily sales.
 Not only will this help you complete restaurant accounting tasks like settling deposits at the end of the day, but it can also be useful for long-term financial analysis.

-Your sales data can be used to help you automate parts of your inventory management system, updating inventory counts as food and drink items are sold.
-Calculating labor cost as a percentage of sales and other labor cost metrics rely on sales data.
+Your sales data can be used to help you automate parts of your inventory management with restaurant inventory management software, updating inventory counts as food and drink items are sold.
+Calculating labor costs as a percentage of sales and other labor cost metrics rely on sales data.
 Finally, information about your sales can be analyzed to spot historical trends, create future sales projections, and inform decisions about restaurant scheduling.

 How to Generate a Daily Sales Report

 Most modern Point of Sale (POS) systems can now automate tracking daily sales and provide you with a daily sales report.
 This frequent sales summary can help you address small issues as they pop up and allows you to respond before the issues become persistent, long-term problems.

 Integrating Your POS System with Your Restaurant Management Software

 To use your POS system as a sales tracking tool, consider using a POS system that is fully integrated with your restaurant management software.
 Although there are many different software solutions, without fully integrated tools, you may be required to create workarounds with manual imports and exports, a frustrating roadblock to streamlining bookkeeping.

 If your POS system and restaurant operations software are fully integrated, your restaurant accounting software can automatically collect and organize financial data and sales transactions.
 Full integration replaces manual data entry, automating general ledger entries and reducing the time and errors in your bookkeeping.
 With real-time financial information, you can track your books in real-time and understand important inventory and labor data.